K.C.T. Engineering College

 K.C.T.
 Engineering College is an Engineering College in Gulbarga District of Karnataka, India.
 It was established in 2001 under HSMAKCT (Hazrat Shaik Minhajuddin Ansari Kallerawan Charitable Trust) under the Guidance of Qamar ul Islam.
-It is approved by AICTE and recognised by V.T.U.
-Belgam.
+It is approved by AICTE and recognised by Visvesvaraya Technological University.

 Campus

 The college is located in the Qamar Colony of Dargah Area on Ring Road, Gulbarga, Karnataka.
 It contains separate hostels for boys and girls, a library, a playground, a workshop, a com lab, a sports department and a classroom.